 In the previous step, the goal was to identify the objectives of web app implementation.
 The objectives can be complex, the business logic being often quite complex in general.
 It is then important at this stage that these complex objectives can be broken down into more manageable tasks and therefore easier to implement, validate, and test.

 At the end of this step, the following tasks should have been completed:

 - Think in terms of steps needed to complete the project

 - Break down every goal into simple tasks

-- Consolidate the different analysis and approaches in a document so that a validation can be carried out.
+- Consolidate the different analyses and approaches in a document so that validation can be carried out.

 TIMELINE AND COST ESTIMATION